Four Tips for Getting a Head Start on Thanksgiving

 My husband and I haven't hosted Thanksgiving dinner at our house in a while, and that okay with me.
 It's not that I don't want people to come over, but it's nice not to have the stress of making sure everything goes right.
 Or having to make sure that the house is clean.
 Or paying a huge grocery bill.

 If people are coming to you for Thanksgiving, it's going to be okay- I promise!
-Realistically, there’s really only so much you can do between leaving work on Wednesday and Thanksgiving dinner time on Thursday, but there are some ways you can get prepped in advance so that your Thanksgiving Day can be calm and perhaps even enjoyable.
+Realistically, there’s really only so much that you can do between leaving work on Wednesday and Thanksgiving dinner time on Thursday, but there are some ways you can get prepped in advance so that your Thanksgiving Day can be calm and maybe even enjoyable.

 If you haven't bought your turkey yet (you're running out of time to get a fresh one), call the grocery store and tell them what size turkey you want (or if you're not sure, tell them how many people you'll be feeding and they'll suggest a bird size), and ask the store to set the turkey aside for you.
 Tell them what day and time you'll be in to pick it up.
 Doing this means you won't be fighting with the other last minute turkey buyers and you'll end up with enough turkey to feed all your people.